BUGS-NYU/TerminalWorkshop/README.md

 	$ bash third_joke.sh
 	```

-- [ ] Nadira asked me to run her Intro to Programming homework written in python from the file ‘poem.py’ and another homework written in java from the file ‘poem.java’.
+- [ ] Nadira asked me to run her Intro to Programming homework written in python from the file 'poem.py' and another homework written in java from the file 'poem.java'.

 	```
 	$ python poem.py